-Are you looking at your marketing strategy through a keyhole?
+Are you looking at your inbound marketing strategy through a keyhole?

 The Ancient One: Arrogance and fear still keep you from learning the simplest and most significant lesson of all.